 Once you get your REN tag, you can start listing properties and begin earning while waiting for PEA approval.

 It is easy to become a REN.
-Many young people have opted for this route as it circumvents the arduous study, exams and training required to become a qualified REA.
+Many young people have opted for this route as it circumvents the arduous study, exams and training required to become a qualified property agent.

 Test of Professional Competence (TPC)